the message center

 This commonly includes:

-• After-hours patient calls when the office is closed
+• After-hours calls when the office is closed

-• Busy clinic periods when staff cannot step away to answer every call
+• Busy clinic periods when staff cannot answer every call

 • On-call situations where providers need structured communication